danionella/warpfield/README.md

 points_pulled = warp_map.pull_coordinates(points) # inverse transformation
 ```

+> [!NOTE]
+> Physical units, scalings or other metadata that may be present in data files are ignored.
+Fixed and moving volumes are expected to be of the same shape and resolution.

 ## Command-Line Interface (CLI)

 The `warpfield` library provides a command-line interface.
 This allows you to perform registration directly from the terminal without writing Python code.